Visas and Second Passport Updates

-The recent buzz last year when Antigua opened (or re-opened) a citizenship by investment program.
+There was a recent buzz last year when Antigua opened (or re-opened) a citizenship by investment program.
 However, even after official parliamentary approval, the program in Antigua is still not off the ground.

 Word on the streets is that although the legislation is completed, there is still some bureaucratic holdups with regards to the forms necessary for due diligence, and the forms haven’t been finalized.

 There is a relatively new program available in Canada for French speakers.
 If you can speak French fluently, this is an excellent opportunity to be had.
 Contact Matt @ threesquareimmigration.com